awsdocs/amazon-ecs-developer-guide/doc_source/service_definition_parameters.md

 # Service Definition Parameters<a name="service_definition_parameters"></a>

-A service definition defines which task definition to use with your service, how many instantiations of that task to run, and which load balancers \(if any\) to associate with your tasks\.
+A service definition defines which task definition to use with your service, how many instantiations of that task to run, which load balancers \(if any\) to associate with your tasks, as well as other service parameters\.

 ```
 {